Chr1sC0de/CGALUnwrapper/README.md

 # ArteryUnwrapper

-Code used for unwrapping segments of the coronary artery onto a 2D Euclidean grid
+Code used for unwrapping segments of the coronary artery onto a 2D Euclidean grid.

 ## Examples